 The Company's investment is reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the investment may not be recoverable.

-During the year ended March 31, 2020 and 2019 no impairment losses were identified.
+p.
 In February 2016, the FASB issued ASU 2016-02.
 ASU 2016-02 changes the current lease accounting standard by requiring the recognition of lease assets and lease liabilities for all leases, including those currently classified as operating leases.
 The guidance establishes a right-of-use model ("ROU") that requires a lessee to recognize a ROU asset and lease liability on the consolidated balance sheets for all leases.
 The guidance is effective for the interim and annual periods beginning on or after December 15, 2018, and the Company adopted the standard.
 The adoption of the standard does not material impact on its consolidated balance sheets which will result in the recognition of ROU assets and lease liabilities.